hipoliciak/cpp_module00/README.md

 Namespaces, classes, member functions, stdio streams,\
-initialization lists, static, const, and some other basic\
+initialization lists, static, const, and some other basic stuff
-stuf